Tuesday, May 7, 2024

 The quality of reading is not measured by how soon a child begins to read but by how well he or she reads when ready.

-As part of the normal growth process, children pass through stages of reading development.
-Advancement through these stages may differ from child to child.
-For example, a family may have one child who begins reading at age four while another does not begin reading until age six.
-Parents may be surprised to notice that both children are reading well at age eight.
-In other words, a slow beginning simply may indicate the child is not yet ready to read
+Reading acquisition rates can differ from child to child within a single family.
+For example, one child may begin reading at age four while another does not begin reading until age six.
+Parents may be surprised to notice that both children are reading at the same level at age eight. w

 No comments: